AddyMills/MidiTools/README.md

 # MidiTools
 Scripts that modify MIDI files in some way

+## LyricsNotes

+Add notes to lyrics events.
+Open the script and modify the "toAdd" variable to add your own track names.

+Usage: Run the script with a MIDI file as its only variable.

 ## MergeMidi

 Combines two MIDI tracks for the purposes of merging Rock Band MIDIs with on-disc upgrades.
 Deletes any tracks from the first MIDI that are shared between the input and replaces them with the tracks from the second MIDI.